4. North of Iberian Peninsula

 Unfortunately, not.
 The tour must be booked in advance, as we need to make all the arrangements beforehand.

-16. How far in advance should I book a trip?
+16. How long in advance should I book a trip?

 17. Can I customize one of the tours for myself?